-(iv) Exterior building walls incorporate 100 percent modular masonry materials [see (n) f.
-2. Exterior Walls] on all sides with use of granite, marble, or other natural quarried stone over a minimum of 30 percent of all street fronting facades and roofs incorporate sustainable technologies such as green roofs, rooftop gardens, and solar roofs (including solar shingles, roof tiles, or membranes) over a minimum of 50 percent of roof area and so certified by the City Manager.
+Additionally, exterior building walls incorporate 100 percent modular masonry materials [see (n) 16. f. ii.
+Exterior Walls] on all sides with the use of granite, marble, or other natural quarried stone over a minimum of 30 percent of all street fronting facades.